 Side effects of chemical peels include hyperpigmentation (too much pigment in the skin leading to brown blotches) and a high factor sunscreen should be used for at least a week following treatment.
 Sometimes a chemical peel can precipitate an outbreak of cold-sores in susceptible people.
 Although rare, the face may be swollen after treatment and redness or blotchiness may persist for a few days.
 There may be some itching associated with peeling over the next few days.

-• Remember – cleanse, moisturise and protect!
+- Remember – cleanse, moisturise & protect!
 The use of a serum may enhance your result.